williamaredal/LuxAI-S2/README.md

 [X]
 * TODO Make heavy bots more defensive, and move to factory tile if low on power (made overwatch decision more random for moving home)
 [X]
+* TODO Fix the way heavy bots find their closest ice tile to look for manhattan distance from the heavy bots "home factory".
+And make further measures to ensure they select only ice tiles that are on factory ajacent tiles.
+Mabye filter the ice tiles by the condition if they are ajacent to a factory tile?
+[X]

 ### Light behaviour
 * TODO Incorporate a sorting function for rubble tiles as well as proximity to the light bot (changed to factory tile with closest proximity to unit),